GangneuxA/4CITE/README.md

 Front is available on http://localhost:5001/

-## Lauch test on API hotel in local
+## Lauch test on API hotel in localy

 Enter in venv then go to folder back-hotel then create .env in folder back-hotel and edit with your credentials of mysql and create your super key